 - Lynda Michelle Hanlon (Lever).
 Lynda's research incorporates laboratory and field work, DNA analyses, and nursery experiments, to examine arbuscular mycorrhizal (AM) fungal species abundance, seasonal fluctuations, and disturbance tolerance in incipient dunes and dune grasses.
 Supervisors: Associate Professor David Kennedy and Emeritus Professor Lynette Abbott, UWA.

 - Jiang Hong.
 Hong's doctoral research explores the relationship between river channel change and human's activity and livelihood in the river basin.
-Supervisors: A/Prof Ian Rutherfurd, Prof Mark Wang.
+Supervisors: Associate Professor Ian Rutherfurd and Professor Mark Wang.

 - Jonathan Garber.
 Jonathan is interested in the interaction between flood hydraulics, sediment transport and vegetation living in the river corridor.
 Supervisors: Associate Professor Ian Rutherfurd, Dr Jon Olley and Dr Marco Ghisalberti.